During Which Process Do Multicellular Organisms Accumulate Many Cells

 Gastrulation: Laying Down the Blueprint

-Gastrulation is a pivotal process in development, marking a significant shift from a relatively simple ball of cells to a more complex, organized structure.
+Gastrulation is a key process in development, marking a significant shift from a relatively simple ball of cells to a more complex, organized structure.
 During gastrulation, the blastomeres undergo dramatic movements and rearrangements, resulting in the formation of the three primary germ layers:

 • Ectoderm: The outermost layer, which will give rise to the epidermis (skin), nervous system, and sensory organs.